Vaishnavism: Northern India

 Vāsudeva on a coin of Agathocles of Bactria, circa 190–180 BCE.
 This is "the earliest unambiguous image" of the deity.

 The inscription of the Heliodorus pillar that was made by Indo-Greek envoy Heliodorus in 110 BCE, in what is modern Vidisha (Madhya Pradesh).
 The inscription states Heliodorus is a Bhagavata devoted to the "God of gods" Vāsudeva.

 The ancient emergence of Vaishnavism is unclear, with evidence inconsistent and scanty.
-Syncretism of various traditions resulted in Vaishnavism.
-Although Vishnu was a Vedic solar deity, he is mentioned less often than Agni, Indra, and other Vedic deities, thereby suggesting that he had a minor position in the Vedic religion.
+In the Rig Veda Vishnu is "a benevolent, solar deity," who is mentioned in just a few hymns, and rose to prominence mid-first century BCE.
+(Note: This rise to prominence had been related by older publictions to various hymns of the Rig Veda, such as 1.154.5, 1.56.3 and 10.15.3, which state that Vishnu resides in the paramam pada ("highest place"), which is "seen by the wise."
+This "highest place" came to be interpretated as the Atman's (Self) final goal after death, as reflected in the Katha Upanishad.
+Yet, according to Jan Gonda, this interpretation is insufficient to explain the ascendance of Vishnu in post-Vedic times.

+For the Rg Vedic verses in question, see: